LARS Library: Least Angle Regression laSso Library

 .
 There exists some ``out of core'' QR and SVD factorizations that

-does not fit into memory.
+are able to work even when does not fit into memory.
 However ``out of core'' algorithms are

 currently extremely slow and unstable.